Vocal Warm Ups

 The type of vocal exercises you choose for any particular practice session will depend somewhat on the nature of the songs you will be rehearsing.
 Some songs need different skills to others so a good place to start is by sorting out what skills your songs require.
+It’s also key to take care of some good vocal warm ups.

 If the song you are rehearsing requires singing at the top end of your range, you should go for exercises that are geared to help with that.
 For a song with a bunch of trills in it, or lots of fast runs, it is best to do vocal exercises for flexibility.
 If the material has a lot of long, sustained notes, then work on breath control and support.
 This article is really designed to suggest some vocal exercises that will suit a variety of different purposes.